-The Instruments option allows to have the intro be played by the whole band, drums only, or bass and drums only.
+The Instruments option allows to have the intro be played by the whole band, a specific track, or any combination of tracks.

 Press the [(Re)-Generate Intro Chords] button to auto-generate chords for an intro.

 Press the [Remove Intro] button to remove the intro from the song.